 Itauma began boxing at a young age, following his brother into the gym.
 He competed extensively as a youth amateur, representing Great Britain internationally and winning medals at European and World Youth Championships.

 The amateur system in British boxing is structured, well-coached, and genuinely world-class.
-It's the same pathway that produced Anthony Joshua, Nicola Adams, and dozens of other Olympic and professional champions.
+It is the same pathway that produced Anthony Joshua, Nicola Adams, and dozens of other Olympic and professional champions.

-What makes Itauma's story relevant for parents considering kids boxing is that he didn't start in a professional gym doing professional things.
+What makes Itauma's story relevant for parents considering kids boxing is that he did not start in a professional gym doing professional things.
 He started in a community club, doing the same drills your child would do - skipping, shadow boxing, learning to throw a straight punch.

 Why Youth Boxing Matters